Accommodation Process for Job Applicants

 Seeking an Accommodation

-Applicants who need an accommodation in applying for employment with The University of Texas at Austin should contact Human Resource Services at (512) 471-4772 or the ADA Coordinator at (512) 471-2437
+Applicants who need an accommodation in applying for employment with The University of Texas at Austin should contact Human Resource Services at (512) 471-4772, http://www.utexas.edu/hr/prospective/apply/process.html or the Office of Institutional Equity at (512) 471-1849, http://www.utexas.edu/equity or email@example.com.

 Employees (Faculty and Staff)

-Current employees who need an accommodation in order to perform the essential functions of their position should initiate a request through the University’s ADA Coordinator, Ms. Linda Millstone, at (512) 471-2437 or email@example.com.
+Current employees who need an accommodation in order to perform the essential functions of their position should initiate a request through the Office of Institutional Equity, at (512) 471-1849, http://www.utexas.edu/equity or firstname.lastname@example.org.
 The University has developed this centralized process to maintain consistency and so that employees have the opportunity to discuss their individual situations directly without informing their supervisor.
-Employees who request accommodations directly from their supervisor will be referred in writing to speak with the ADA Coordinator.
-This referral should also be made when employees indicate that there is a medical reason why he/she is having difficulty in performing his/her job.
+Employees who request accommodations directly from their supervisor will be referred in writing to speak with the Office of Institutional Equity.
+This referral should also be made when the employee indicates that the reason why he/she is having difficulty in performing his/her job is the result of a physical or mental impairment or harm.

-In reviewing accommodation requests, the ADA Coordinator will engage in an interactive process with the employee in which the employee’s needs are reviewed in relationship to the essential functions of his/her position.
-Employees will also be asked to provide the name and contact information of their healthcare provider and to complete a Request for Accommodation Form: UT Employee Request for Accommodation (PDF) or UT Employee Request for Accommodation (MS Word).
+In reviewing accommodation requests, the Office of Institutional Equity will engage in an interactive process with the employee in which the employee’s needs are reviewed in relationship to the essential functions of his/her position.
+Employees will also be asked to provide the name and contact information of their healthcare provider and to complete a Request for Accommodation Form: UT Employee Request for Accommodation (PDF) or UT Employee Request for Accommodation (MS Word) (download Adobe Reader - download MS Word Viewer - download MS Word Viewer).
 Any disability documentation that is received will be maintained separately from the personnel file.
-Employees who are referred to the ADA Coordinator, but choose not to initiate the ADA Process nor submit documentation are not recognized by the University as having a disabling condition.
+Employees who are referred to the Office of Institutional Equity, but choose not to initiate the ADA Process nor submit documentation are not recognized by the University as having a disabling condition.

 In reviewing documentation and determining reasonable accommodations, the following will be discussed and considered: